eXascaleInfolab/TSM-Bench/reproducibility/README.md

 ### Requirements:

-- For this experiment, we need a second machine, which runs as a client to generate writes and queries.
+- To execute this experiment, you need a second machine, which runs as a client to generate writes and queries.
 - In this machine, do the following:
     - Clone this repo
     - Install the dependencies and system libraries: